FeatureBaseDB/featurebase-examples/docker-simple/README.md

 Ingestion is done using Python through the `main.py` file.

 If you want to ingest data with a CSV consumer, see the [docker-consumer](https://github.com/FeatureBaseDB/featurebase-examples/tree/main/docker-consumer) example in this repo.
+There's also an example of running a consumer on the host at the bottom of this guide.

 If you would like to start an instance of FeatureBase configured for Kafaka ingestion, see the [docker-example](https://github.com/FeatureBaseDB/featurebase-examples/tree/main/docker-example) in this repo.